Energy Saving: EBCE Comes Up with Holistic Approach to Energy Saving

 There is a need for something else to meet the demand in the evening hours.
 The peak hours are expensive times for EBCE customers to buy power.
 However, the most viable solution that can help fill the gap is to burn natural gas.
 This can be a setback since it is not zero-emission.

 To ensure energy saving, EBCE has come up with a new approach known as Pay for Performance.
 EBCE uses this approach to compensate energy efficiency contractors depending on their capabilities to cut or reduce demand in the evening hours.
 The approach is also set to give verified savings to targeted customers.

 By saving energy during peak hours, EBCE will help save money for everyone.
 EBCE developed pilot programs for the Pay for Performance approach in 2019, which was intended for low-income residential customers, single-family residential, and commercial customers.

 To help with the entire process, EBCE hired the Recurve Company, which was responsible for developing a dashboard that builds on the in-house data capabilities of EBCE.
 The dashboard helps to analyze customer loads comprehensively.
 It then creates baselines and keeps track of how the loads change based on the energy measures.

 For EBCE to get the highest value, a constant stream of sub-hourly data from the smart meters is constantly fed into the dashboard.
 This also allows EBCE to reach customers that would greatly benefit from the program.

-Mentem was quick to note that providing efficiency improvements that are meant for cutting the demand during peak hours will significantly lower their bills.
-It will also ensure a seamless time-of-use rates transition that is set to phase this year and lower the need for EBCE to provide power during peak hours.
-She said that this will help save money for all their customers.
+Mentem was quick to note that providing efficiency improvements meant for cutting the demand during peak hours will significantly lower their bills.
+It will also ensure a seamless time-of-use rates transition set to phase this year and lower the need for EBCE to provide power during peak hours.
+She said that this would help save money for all their customers.